janschill/cern-solid-code-investigation/notes/pod.md

 - Running Solid behind a reverse proxy.
 [Source](https://github.com/solid/node-solid-server/wiki/Running-Solid-behind-a-reverse-proxy)
 - Do not use certbot-auto with Ubuntu
 - Make sure the correct config.json is getting populated and used by the Solid server
+- Use `netstat -tulpen` to debug running applications and their ports.

 ## Explanation